 - 2 CPSSs of order 25, with 12 isomers, (25:235 PJF (4) & 25:344 PJF (8))

-- 16 CPSSs of order 26, with 100 isomers, including 1 CPSS, 8 isomers, with side 512 not previously known, (except possibly to Ian Gambini) which completes this order.
+- 16 CPSSs of order 26, with 100 isomers, including 1 CPSS, with 8 isomers, with side 512 not previously identified, (discovered in 1979, but not published by Leeuw and rediscovered but not identified by Ian Gambini in 1999) which completed this order.

 - 2011 S.E.
 Anderson and Stephen Johnson commenced order 29 CPSSs, and processed all 2-connected min degree 3 graphs with up to 15 vertices.
 This leaves the largest graph class, the 16 vertex class, still to be processed.